Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Tributes from the Music World

 Rock radio stations across the country played Eddie Money marathons on the day of his death.
 Fellow musicians, promoters, and industry figures shared memories of his generosity and his work ethic.
-Fans flooded social media with personal stories — concerts they’d attended, songs that had marked moments in their lives.
+Fans flooded social media with personal stories – concerts they had attended, songs that had marked moments in their lives.

 His family released a statement describing him as a devoted husband, father, and performer.
 That triple identity – the three roles he played simultaneously throughout his life – captured him perfectly.